-RES502 - Thesis
+RE501 - Thesis

 For students preparing a thesis, one or two credits per semester are scheduled until the thesis is completed.
-Minimum credits required: M.A.
-3 credits; Th.M.
-4 credits.
-Pre- or co-requisite: RES 500/600.
+Minimum credits required: 3 credits.
+Pre- or co-requisite: RE500.

-RES600 - Graduate Research and Writing
+RE600 - Graduate Research and Writing

 Necessary tools and methodology required for graduate-level study concentrating on the theological disciplines are examined in this course.
 Investigation is made of various library research tools, including the use of the computer in research and writing.
 Also studied are matters of proper form and style for academic writing.
 The course is required of students selecting the thesis option in their programs and is available as an elective for all students.
 1 credit.